 A Cafe For Authors and Avid Readers

 J. E. Spina is a retired administrative secretary from a school system.
-She is an award-winning author with four MG/PT/YA Books and nine young children's books - Louey The Lazy Elephant, Ricky The Rambunctious Raccoon, Jerry The Crabby Crayfish, Lamby The Lonely Lamb, Jesse The Precocious Polar Bear, Broose the Moose on the Loose, Colby the Courageous Cat, Sebastian Meets Marvin the Monkey, Jeffrey the Jittery Giraffe, Davey & Derek Junior Detectives (middle grade series book 1, 2, 3 and 4, written under Janice Spina.
-Lamby The Lonely Lamb received a Silver Medal from Mom's Choice Awards.
+She is an award-winning author with five MG/PT/YA Books and nine young children's books - Louey The Lazy Elephant, Ricky The Rambunctious Raccoon, Jerry The Crabby Crayfish, Lamby The Lonely Lamb, Jesse The Precocious Polar Bear, Broose the Moose on the Loose, Colby the Courageous Cat, Sebastian Meets Marvin the Monkey, Jeffrey the Jittery Giraffe, Davey & Derek Junior Detectives (middle grade series book 1, 2, 3, 4 and 5, written under Janice Spina.
+Lamby the Lonely Lamb received a Silver Medal from Mom's Choice Awards.
 Davey & Derek Junior Detectives Books 1, 2 and 3 all won the Pinnacle Book Achievement Awards and Book 1 won Readers' Favorite Award Honorable Mention.
 Jerry the Crabby Crayfish won a Pinnacle Book Achievement Award.
 Hunting Mariah and How Far Is Heaven are her novels and An Angel Among Us (A Short Story Collection) were written under J. E. Spina.
 She is also a copy editor, avid reader, book reviewer, blogger and supporter of fellow authors.
-Janice is currently working on Book 5 of Davey & Derek Series which will be published in 2017.
-She plans to do a sequel to Hunting Mariah, write a series for YA girls and edit a YA fantasy series and two novels that she hopes to publish over the next two years.
+Janice is currently working on a spinoff for girls from of Davey & Derek Series which will be published in 2018.
+She plans to do a sequel to Hunting Mariah, write a series for YA girls and edit a YA fantasy series and two novels that she hopes to publish over the next few years.

 What makes you proud to be a writer from Londonderry, NH?
 Wherever I lived I would be proud to be a writer because this is something I love to do and I feel as if I am living my dream each day.
 What or who inspired you to become a writer?
 I was inspired by the positive things my mother said to me when I was just nine years old.
 I wrote her poems for her birthday and Mother's Day.
 She was very proud and happy to receive them.